Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 10. Archaeology of production and trade.

-Monographic part: diachronic transformations of the landscape and settlement in the Rimini area from Late Antiquity to the Late Middle Ages will be addressed.
+Monographic part: diachronic transformations of landscape and peopling in the northern Marche region from Late Antiquity to the Late Middle Ages.

 Learning Achievements (Dublin Descriptors)